 This section of the new database also covers the later lives of those who survived their period in captivity.
 A number who died while prisoners-of-war are included here as well as on the Tynemouth section of the Northumbria database.

-The current research programme [for the North Tyneside area] was planned to be complete by end 2018.
+The current research programme [for the North Tyneside area] was concluded in 2018.
 The absence of a casualty’s name does not mean that we are unaware of any particular casualty.

 The databases are free to access and all materials in relation to each man are free to download for personal and academic use only.